Creativity Is Not Enough: Too Many Idea People, Too Few Innovators

 Indeed, a powerful new idea can kick around unused in a company for years, not because its merits are not recognized, but because nobody has assumed or been assigned the responsibility for “running with it.”

-Peter F. Drucker and former Harvard Business School Professor Ted Levitt said over and over again: "What is lacking in most organizations is not creativity in the idea-creating sense but innovation in the ‘making-it-happen sense.’"
+Peter F. Drucker and famed Harvard Professor Ted Levitt said over and over again: "What is lacking in most organizations is not creativity in the idea-creating sense but innovation in the ‘making-it-happen sense.’ ”

 Being creative is fun.
 And it's pretty easy.
 Implementation is hard.
 That's why creativity is relatively abundant and innovation scarce.